naseelemak/rndemo/README.md

 # rndemo

-A no-frills, sorta lightweight app that keeps you focused on your main goal: finding movies with the word "car" in their titles.
+A no-frills, sorta lightweight app that keeps you focused on your main goal—finding movies with the word "car" in their titles.

 ## Main Features
 - Pseudo-authentication